JeanPinto1992/Projeto_Rumo/README.md

 ```

 This project includes a small themed component library under `src/styles`.
 The sample app demonstrates login, registration with email verification, and password recovery flows.

+To connect to your own Supabase instance create a `.env` file containing the variables `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`.
+After logging in the application fetches rows from the `profiles` table and displays them in a themed table.